DIY SlimeVR Trackers!

 - Tape the cases together and attach the straps.

-- Calibrate each tracker
+- Calibrate each tracker.

-- Connect to SlimeVr server
+- Connect to the SlimeVR server.

 - Enjoy!